Climate and Average Weather Year Round in Mazatlán Mexico

 Mazatlán experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 6.7 months, from May 6 to November 27, during which time the comfort level is muggy, oppressive, or miserable at least 28% of the time.
-The muggiest day of the year is September 11, with muggy conditions 100% of the time.
+The month with the most muggy days in Mazatlán is August, with 30.5 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable